fmcnallyi3/icetop-cnn/README.md

 Otherwise, you may log in with the following commands:
 ```bash
 ssh jdoe@pub.icecube.wisc.edu

 ssh cobalt
 ```
 *Be sure to replace the example username with your actual IceCube username.*\
-There is a section on [configuring your SSH](#configuring-ssh) further on in this document.
+There is a section on [configuring your SSH](https://github.com/fmcnallyi3/icetop-cnn/wiki/User-Guide#configuring-ssh) in the [user guide](https://github.com/fmcnallyi3/icetop-cnn/wiki/User-Guide).

 ### Clone the GitHub Repository
 <p align="center">